 “The only thing here that makes me happy is you.”

-I could hear the muted turbo whistle of a diesel making its way down the driveway.
-Her black Cayenne Diesel came to a halt in the gravel.
+I could hear the muted burble of a V8 making its way down the driveway.
+The brown Cayenne came to a halt in the gravel.
 The quizzical look on her face wasn’t what I expected as she hopped out and stomped towards me.

 “What bad news do you have for me, huh?”